thaneshp/blog/_posts/2024-07-04-Kubernetes-for-Beginners.md

 ## What Problem is Kubernetes Solving?

-At it's core, Kubernetes is solving the problem of container orchestration; but what does this mean practically?
+The birth of containers allowed people to package-up applications and run them across different sets of environments, without worrying too much about the underlying infrastructure.
+For the most part, this solved the problem of: *"it works on my machine"*, i.e. developers could write some code, package it up in a Docker container and have it deployed to an environment with fundamentally no additional tweaking.

-Containers at its core allow us to package-up applications and run them across different sets of infrastructure, i.e. on a local machine, cloud, on-prem, etc. This is seamless to setup when we're deploying a simple CRUD application with a frontend and DB; however, the complexity comes in when we need to deploy this at scale.
+This works for a simple CRUD application with a basic frontend, backend and DB; however, modern application demands are often more complex than this.
+In particular, the question became: *"how can we manage and maintain the deployment of containerized applications at scale?"*

-This is fundamentally the problem Kubernetes solves - being able to deploy containerized applications at scale.
+This is where Kubernetes comes into the picture.
+At it's core, Kubernetes is solving the problem of container orchestration; that is deployment of containerized services, the linkages between them and the scaling of these services based on demand.

 ## Setting up Kubernetes Locally

-If you're on Mac, you can setup Kubernetes locally to get an understanding of it's core concepts.
+If you're on a Mac, you can setup Kubernetes locally to get an understanding of it's core concepts.

 **Prerequisites**